zkamvar/clonal-inference-simulations/README.md

 ## R package

 To facilitate analysis of the simulations, I've written an R package called "zksimanalysis".
+It requires a version of R >= 3.2.0, due to its dependency on dplyr.

 It can be installed from the root directory in R with:

 ```r
 devtools::install("zksimanalysis")